VidiHawk/solar/README.md

 Recap of branches:

-- master: initial branch
+1. master: initial branch

-- barebone: forked from master on Dec 5th 2022.
+2. barebone: forked from master on Dec 5th 2022.
 The main difference from master is the removal of unused files and directories across the app

-- mapbox: forked from barebone on Dec 21st 2022.
+3. mapbox: forked from barebone on Dec 21st 2022.
 This is an attempt to use Mapbox GL API instead of the Google Maps API.

+4. maplibre: forked from mapbox on Jan 5th 2022.
+This is an implementation of MapLibre GL instead of Mapbox GL.

 ## Available Scripts

 ### From local host